Tullamore: Places of interest

 The Tullamore Dew Visitor Centre on the banks of the Grand Canal focuses on the distilling, canal and urban history of the town.
 Audio visual and self-guided tours are available.

 Charleville Estate is located on the edge of the town.
-One of Ireland's most splendid Gothic buildings, Charleville Castle, stands in this parkland setting which contains the King Oak, one of the biggest and oldest oak trees in the country.
+The Gothic Charleville Castle stands in this parkland setting which contains the King Oak, one of the biggest and oldest oak trees in the country.
 The castle is said to be haunted and was featured on series 1 of Living TV's Most Haunted.
 The oak woodland is botanically an important survivor of primeval stock.
 The park was the location of the annual Tullamore Agricultural Show.
 However following the cancellation of the show for two consecutive years due to heavy rainfall the event was moved to a new location with improved drainage in the Blue Ball area, south of the town.

 Tullamore is used as a base for the Slieve Bloom Mountains to the south of the county.

-Just south of Tullamore are the unique 'Lough Boora' parklands.
-The boglands are a landscape for a wide range of flora and fauna.
-The wetlands and wildlife wilderness of Lough Boora now hosts some of the most innovative land and environmental sculptures in Ireland.
-The artists, inspired by the rich natural and industrial legacy of the boglands, have created a series of large-scale sculptures that are now part of the environmental sculpture park Sculpture in the Parklands.
+Also south of Tullamore are the Lough Boora parklands.
+These boglands contain a range of flora and fauna.
+The wetlands also contain a number of large-scale environmental sculptures that form part of the 'Sculpture in the Parklands' sculpture park.